brickblock-io/smart-contracts/ECOSYSTEM.md

 uint256 _totalSupply,

-// given as unix time (seconds since 01.01.1970) uint256 _startTime,
+// given as unix time (seconds since 01.01.1970) uint256 _startTimeForEthFunding,

-// given as seconds offset from startTime uint256 _fundingTimeout,
+// given as seconds offset from startTimeForEthFunding uint256 _endTimeForEthFunding,

-// given as seconds offset from fundingTimeout uint256 _activationTimeout,
+// given as seconds offset from endTimeForEthFunding uint256 _activationTimeout,

 // given as fiat cents